altruios/namshubettulpa/public/namshubettulpa/chapters/debugging.md

 *What was rising below caught up to her*
 ~It was a dark goo, a morphing blob shifting into the shapes to humans, each reaching towards her in desperation.
 But the overall shape was a hand~
-*Which poked Martha's bubble - sending it to collide with the cliff face.
+*Which slammed into Martha's bubble, smashing it into the cliff face.
-The shield bubble burrowed up for a bit, into the cliff face before coming to a rest* ~She hung in the air, the wind knocked out of her - feeling the effects of the increased gravity and no where to go, the bubble keeping her in place~
+The shield bubble burrowed up into the rock, spinning wildly before coming to a rest.
+The little orb of light slowly stopped spinning from inside the perimeter* ~She hung in the air, the wind knocked out of her - feeling the effects of the increased gravity and no where to go, the bubble keeping her in place~
 `
 ~Self~.~gravity~=0